 In short, keep in mind that interest rates and bond prices are inversely related.
 As interest rates go one way, bond prices will tend to move in the opposite direction.
 So, keep this in mind before you purchase a bond.

 Based on the bond performance shown in the chart comparison above and inverse relationship of interest rates and bond prices, you may feel inclined to allocate more of your capital towards bonds, particularly those more on the secure side.
 However, it's important to keep in mind that we have no idea in which way interest rates are going to move in the future.
 Unfortunately, forecasting interest rates accurately is difficult to do (and not reliably accurate), as they change frequently, and depend on a large number of factors.

 The consumer price index (CPI) is a measure of the average change in prices overtime that consumers pay for goods and services.
 The CPI measures inflation as experienced by consumers in their day-to-day living expenses.

 Inflation is the rise overtime in the prices of goods and services, or when the value of cash falls.
-Inflation is a byproduct of a growing economy, and should generally not be thought of as a bad economic indicator.
+Normal inflation (1-3%) is a byproduct of a growing economy, and should generally not be thought of as a bad economic indicator.
 In a functioning economy, prices of goods and services will rise at the same rate as wages.
 Deflation, or the lowering of prices for goods and services, is a stronger indicator of a worse economy.

 With this in mind, instead of predicting interest rates, one thing we can do as investors is to watch inflation rates.
 With lower interest rates and subsequent pickups in the economy, higher amounts of inflation could result.
-Higher inflation rates are of course bad for the economy, and the Federal Reserve will act to increase interest rates to keep inflation at a manageable level.
+Higher inflation rates are of course bad for the economy, and the Fed will eventually act to increase interest rates to keep inflation at a manageable level.